termly/apidocs/endpoints/put_cookies.md

 ```

 - `account_id` is the unique identifier of the account
-- `id` is the unique identifier of the cookie
 - `category` is the cookie category
 - `country` is the country that sourced the cookie, based on a geoip lookup
 - `domain` is the domain of the cookie